intermine/im-docs/docs/support/troubleshooting-tips.rst

 Data warehouse
 ~~~~~~~~~~~~~~

-When integrating data, usually the errors are in intermine.log file in the directory you are in, eg. `/webapp` or `/dbmodel`
+When integrating data, usually the errors are in intermine.log in your mine's directory.

 Webapp
 ~~~~~~~~~~~~~~

-In order for the intermine webapp to write logs, you must correctly set the `webapp.logdir` property in your mine properties file.
-The property must be an absolute path to a directory on the tomcat machine, writable by tomcat.

 When you see an error on the webapp or get a blank page and nothing appears in the webapp log from log4j, it is likely you will be able to find more information on what went wrong in the tomcat logs: